sous-chefs/rundeck/cookbooks/firewall/README.md

 ### Actions

-- :enable: enable the firewall.  this will make any rules that have been defined 'active'.
+- :enable: *Default action* enable the firewall.  this will make any rules that have been defined 'active'.
 - :disable: disable the firewall. drop any rules and put the node in an unprotected state.

 ### Attribute Parameters